Why define your core values?

 Maybe you’ve already defined your core values a long time ago, or just last week.
 Perhaps you’ve grown up with clear values in your family and community, and this is nothing you have to spend much time thinking about.

 How wonderful!
-Write them down, so that you can be reminded of them more regularly or share them with me in our next session, in the comments below or on Social Media.
+Write them down, so that you can be reminded of them more regularly or share them with me in the I AM CREATOR School, in the comments below or on Social Media.

 3. How We Do It